-Their foster agency encouraged them to work with Chosen, but they didn’t want to take the time to do so.
-After nine months of Lindsay being a part of their family, the foster parents disrupted her placement just prior to giving birth to their second child.
+After nine months of Lindsay being a part of their family, the foster parents disrupted her placement because of her behavior.

-They completed the assessments for Lindsay, which indicated that eight of her nine trauma-related behaviors were at clinical levels.
-For the week that Lindsay was at the hospital, their Chosen Care Manager worked with them every day.
-They learned the trauma-informed parenting skills that Lindsay’s brain – hurt by trauma – desperately needed them to know.
+They completed assessments for Lindsay, revealing that eight of her nine trauma-related behaviors were clinically significant.
+Throughout Lindsay’s week at the hospital, their Chosen Care Manager worked with them every day, teaching trauma-informed parenting skills necessary for Lindsay’s healing.
 Reluctantly, they picked Lindsay up at the hospital.

-Shelly and David now understood that Lindsay wasn’t trying to make their lives difficult, or that she was just a bratty kid.
-Chosen taught them that the neglect and abuse she was exposed to affected her brain and her development.
+Shelly and David now understood that Lindsay’s behavior wasn’t a deliberate attempt to cause trouble or mere brattiness.
+Chosen enlightened them on how neglect and abuse had impacted her brain and development.

-They now knew that the behaviors they were seeing were Lindsay’s way of saying, “I’m hurt.
+They now recognized that Lindsay’s behaviors were her way of expressing, “I’m hurt.
 I’ve been rejected.
 I need someone to help me feel safe.
 I need people to show me that adults can be trusted.”
-Shelly and David realized that parenting Lindsay was not going to be like parenting their birth children.
-Chosen had given them a new plan and new skills.
+Shelly and David realized that parenting Lindsay diverged from raising their biological children.
+With Chosen’s guidance, they adopted a fresh approach and new skills.

-Using the transition home plan that their Care Manager gave them, the first night home was calm.
-The next morning, the aggressive behaviors began, but Shelly used the new techniques she learned to catch the behavior before it got out of control.
-David and Shelly parented with a unified front, knowing when to give each other breaks throughout the day.
+Implementing the transition home plan provided by their Care Manager, the first night home unfolded peacefully.
+The following morning saw the start of aggressive behaviors, but Shelly applied the new techniques to intervene before matters escalated.
+United in their parenting approach, David and Shelly also knew when to give each other breaks throughout the day.

-Three and a half months later, Lindsay’s aggressive behaviors have subsided.
-We fully expect the assessment levels that were in the clinical range four months ago to be in the normal range now.
-Lindsay is visiting her birth mom for extended visits and Chosen is now working with her mom to teach her the same skills.
-The hope is that, if reunification occurs, Lindsay’s birth mom will be equipped to use the same language and skills.
+Three and a half months later, Lindsay’s aggressive behaviors had diminished.
+Expectations were high that the assessment levels that had once reached clinical levels would now fall within the normal range.
+Lindsay began extended visits with her birth mother, and Chosen began working with her mother to teach her the same skills.
+The aspiration was that, if reunification occurs, Lindsay’s birth mother would be equipped with the same language and skills.

-Lindsay’s foster family recently told us that Chosen was the most helpful part of their fostering journey, and they could not have continued without them.
+Lindsay’s foster family told us that Chosen had been the most invaluable aspect of their fostering journey, without which they might not have persevered.